-Independent of its relationship with RHAMM, CD44 plays a critical role in cell motility.
-14 For example, CD44 protein expression is increased in highly invasive and/or metastatic cells. ^{22,23} In GBMs, high CD44 protein levels correlate with the most rapidly invading cell populations, 24 and neutralization or knockdown of CD44 significantly impairs GBM invasion in animal models.
-25 CD44 can directly support adhesion and migration, likely through its intracellular cytoskeletal linkages.
-For example, human prostate cancer cells expressing CD44 mutants lacking the ankyrin binding domain do not adhere to HA.
-26 However, the relative contributions of ERM and ankyrin binding to CD44-dependent signaling remains poorly understood and are likely to be context-dependent.
-CD44 can also complement and potentiate signaling from other surface receptors; for example, Chopra and colleagues found that HA-CD44 binding can increase integrin signaling resulting in cell spreading.
-27 mechanosensitivity is that CD44 can undergo force-dependent switching between low affinity and high affinity HA-binding states.
-The crystal structure of the CD44-HA complex supports this idea, revealing that there are at least two binding conformations.28 Similarly, molecular dynamics simulations suggest that HA can bind to CD44 in three different conformations, two of which are metastable states that enable low affinity binding.29 DeGrendele et al. demonstrated that leukocytes adopt a high-affinity state for HA binding during rolling, when adhesive tethers are stressed.30 Suzuki et al. showed that force experienced by leukocytes during rolling could convert HA-CD44 binding from a low affinity to high affinity state.31 While these studies differ on the number of proposed binding states, they together strongly suggest that CD44 exhibits force-dependent changes in HA-binding affinity and therefore mechanosensitivity.
-Shedding of CD44 is also important for CD44-mediated functions, but the role in mechanosensitivity is poorly understood.32 While there are still numerous open questions regarding CD44-mediated mechanosensitivity and motility, these findings underscore the biological importance of HA mechanics within the ECM.
+Independent of its relationship with RHAMM, CD44 plays a critical role in cell motility.14 For example, CD44 expression is increased in highly invasive and/or metastatic cells.^{22,23} In GBMs, high CD44 levels correlate with the most rapidly invading cell populations,24 and neutralization or knockdown of CD44 significantly impairs GBM invasion in animal models.25 CD44 can directly support adhesion and migration, likely through its intracellular cytoskeletal linkages.
+For example, human prostate cancer cells expressing CD44 mutants lacking the ankyrin binding domain do not adhere to HA.26 However, the relative contributions of ERM and ankyrin binding to CD44-dependent signaling remain poorly understood and are likely to be context-dependent.
+CD44 can also complement and potentiate signaling from other surface receptors; for example, Chopra and colleagues found that HA-CD44 binding can increase integrin signaling resulting in cell spreading.2

+Growing evidence demonstrates that CD44, like integrins, is involved in sensing mechanical signals from the HA matrix.
+Our laboratory demonstrated that CD44-mediated adhesion and migration depend on the storage modulus of cross-linked HA hydrogels.20 One possible mechanism governing CD44mediated mechanosensitivity is that CD44 can undergo forcedependent switching between low affinity and high affinity HAbinding states.
+The crystal structure of the CD44-HA complex supports this idea, revealing that there are at least two binding conformations.28 Similarly, molecular dynamics simulations suggest that HA can bind to CD44 in three different conformations, two of which are metastable states that enable low affinity binding.29 DeGrendele et al. demonstrated that leukocytes adopt a high-affinity state for HA binding during rolling, when adhesive tethers are stressed.30 Suzuki et al. showed that force experienced by leukocytes during rolling could convert HA-CD44 binding from a low affinity to high affinity state.31 Although these studies differ on the number of proposed binding states, they together strongly suggest that CD44 exhibits force-dependent changes in HA-binding affinity and therefore mechanosensitivity.
+Shedding of CD44 is also important for CD44-mediated functions, but the role in mechanosensitivity is poorly understood.32 Although there are still numerous open questions regarding CD44-mediated mechanosensitivity and motility, these findings underscore the biological importance of HA mechanics within the ECM.